brsh/SecureTokens/readme.md

 the name, but don't change the content!

 ### Usage
-You must import this module via PowerShell native Import-Module command
+You must import this module via the PowerShell native Import-Module command

 ```powershell
 import-module SecureTokens